saurvs/astro-rust/README.md

     let (gal_long, gal_lat) = GalFrmEq!(right_ascension, declination);
   ```

+## About

+Most of the algorithms implemented here are those described in *Astronomical Algorithms by Jean Meeus*, a book that has long been a well-respected and comprehensive source of astronomical algorithms.
+[Several](http://www.naughter.com/aa.html) [code libraries](http://mhuss.com/AstroLib/docs/Overview.html) based off the book have existed for a long time, being implemented in popular languages like [C/C++](http://www.projectpluto.com/source.htm), [Python](https://pypi.python.org/pypi/astronomia/0.4.1) and [Java](http://celestjava.sourceforge.net/), which have had well-tested coverage of various algorithms, although sometimes distributed with slightly restrictive licenses.

+This library however is written in the [Rust programming language](https://www.rust-lang.org/); a modern systems programming language which is fast, safe and expressive.
+It presents several improvements over other low level languages like C and C++, like excellent memory safety without a garbage collector, strong typing, better concurrency support, better module system, and a [blazingly fast](http://benchmarksgame.alioth.debian.org/u64q/rust.html) runtime.
+This new language with it's attractive features justifies a new astronomical library for use in the future.

+Moreover, the [MIT license](https://github.com/saurvs/astro-rust/blob/master/LICENSE.md) adopted here is as liberal as open source licenses get, with the permission to do pretty much anything imaginable as long as due credit is given to the original authors(s) and the same license is passed along to derived works.

+For information related to the programming aspects of this library, such as descriptions of the modules and functions available, see the [Rust API Documentation](https://saurvs.github.io/astro-rust/).

 ## Algorithms

 Algorithms implemented in this library allow you to calculate or perform the following: